almasen/n-digit-token/README.md

 If the application detects unsuitable amount of memory, it may warn you in the debug console, but will continue to execute.

-### options.customMemory
+### options.customByteStream

-This is a highly advanced option.
+This is an advanced option.
 You should only use this if you don't have access to `node crypto`.

-With this option you can specify a synchronous custom CSPRNG byte stream function that returns a `Buffer`.
+With this option you can specify a custom synchronous CSPRNG byte stream function that returns a `Buffer` that `n-digit-token` will use.

-You may find benefit of this option if you need to run `n-digit-token` in the browser with e.g. `crypto-browserify`:
+You may find use of this option if you need to run `n-digit-token` in the browser with e.g. `crypto-browserify`:

 ``` javascript
 const { randomBytes } = require('crypto-browserify');